+If the school did not deal with the complaint properly, it will be asked to re-investigate the complaint.
 If the school's complaints procedure is found to not meet regulations, the school will be asked to correct its procedure accordingly.